vaibsh/cancer_classification/README.md

-# cancer_classification
+# Cancer Classifier
-Classification of research papers into Cancer/Non-Cancer
+Research papers from PubMed are provided with PubMedId, Tile and Abstract for each paper.
+The task is to classify the papers into Cancer or Non-Cancer categories